dhananjaygoel/download-filings/README.md

 ### 6. utils.py
     This file contains class that extracts table of content, exhibits information and quater/fiscal date of filings

-### Currently the script is able to download 1 year data in a day
+### Currently the script is able to download 1 year data in a day.
 It needs to be very fast and download data from 2010 till date in maximum of 2 days